commixproject/commix/README.md

     These options can be used to access files on the target host.

     --file-read=FILE..
 Read a file from the target host.
+    --file-write=FIL..
+Write to a file on the target host.
+    --file-dest=FILE..
+Host's absolute filepath to write to.

 ####Injection
     These options can be used, to specify which parameters to inject and